Best WordPress migration plugin (tested & compared)

 • Duplicator

-I tested all eight plugins under various real-world conditions, including:
+I tested all eight plugins under a range of real-world conditions, including:

 Storage-constrained backups

-To simulate a constrained storage environment, I created a 2GB sparse bundle disk image.
-The WordPress site was moved to this disk, and the disk was filled to 99% capacity using dummy files.
+To simulate this, I created a 2GB disk image, moved the WordPress site onto it, and filled it to 99% capacity using dummy files.

 Connection cut-outs

-I simulated a low quality hosting environment with low memory (128MB), a single CPU core, limited storage, and slow disk I/O. Bandwidth and latency were restricted to simulate a low-resource server.
+I recreated a low-resource hosting environment with 128MB memory, a single CPU core, limited storage, and slower disk performance.

-The destination site used a high-resource environment (512MB memory, 4 CPU cores, SSD storage and high bandwidth).
+The destination site used a higher-spec setup (512MB memory, 4 CPU cores, SSD storage, and high bandwidth) to reflect a typical migration scenario.

 Large databases